Tudor Watches: Advertising campaigns

+In 2024, Tudor became an official partner of the Racing Bulls VCARB 02 Formula 1 team, with the Tudor branding visible on the rear wing and on the drivers racing suits.

 Distribution

 Tudor watches are marketed and sold in many countries around the world including the United States; Australia; Canada; India; Mexico; South Africa; some countries in Europe; South Asia; the Middle East; and countries in South America, particularly Brazil, Argentina, and Venezuela.
 Montres Tudor SA discontinued sales in the US and UK in the early 2000s, resuming in the US in 2013 and the UK in 2014.